acezxn/PathTracker/README.md

 ### Find coordinates

 - The box appeared on the cursor indicates the robot's size, and the circle around shows all possible collision area at the point.
 - Click on the field image to show the coordinates on the specific point.
+The coordinates would be automatically copied to the clipboard.